Ski patrol courses – become an elite first responder

 Be ultra-employable – combine Ski Patrol with an internationally-recognised Ski or Snowboard Instructor Course

-Choose an extended 11 week or 16 week course, and you can gain a CASI Snowboard Instructor qualification or CSIA Ski Instructor qualification to add to your CV.
+Choose an extended 11 week course and you can gain a CASI Snowboard Instructor qualification or CSIA Ski Instructor qualification to add to your CV.
 Instructors have to be patient, dedicated and great with people – all skills which are just as, if not more vital, when working with Ski Patrol.

 Likewise, when it comes to competing for instructor jobs, having a certification like the Peak Ski Patrol will make all the difference when it comes to getting your head above the crowd.
 So whether or not Ski Patrol is something you want to pursue, the course will stand you in great stead when it comes to getting a prime position on the slopes.